dflynngithub/word-scramble/README.md

 If you'd like to change the dictionary or the list of search strings, simply upload those files to the `input` directory and then update the command appropriately.

-# Discussion of the program
+# Discussion

 In reading the Google Code Competition problem and analysis, I realised that the modular arithmetic-based solution scheme is a bit out of scope for the task at hand.
 (And what's more, their specified parameters haven't been supplied here.)

-So instead, I opted to meet somewhere in the middle, and took care to mitigate possible cases of poor scaling by:
+So instead, I opted to meet somewhere in the middle, and took care to mitigate possible causes of poor scaling by:

 -   Considering one search string `S` and one dictionary word `D` at a time.
 -   Running across most letters in `S` and checking whether they matched the first letter of `D`.